 After hitchhiking into a home, these blood-suckers typically reside in sleeping areas, hiding out in the seams of mattresses and box springs or cracks found in wooden furniture, walls, or floors.
 Over time, as their population grows, they will move throughout the house – infesting multiple rooms and levels and hiding out in upholstered furniture, in wall voids behind outlets, behind wall hangings, and in electronics.

 How do I get rid of bed bugs?

 If you are looking to get rid of bed bugs from your Memphis property, the professionals at Dart Pest, Lawn & Wildlife are here to help.
-Our EPA trained and certified technicians will solve your bed bug woes once and for all!
-Our affordable on-going services protect people, homes, and yards from bed bugs and our area's most common pests.
+Our EPA-trained and certified technicians will solve your bed bug woes once and for all!
+Our affordable ongoing bed bug control services protect people, homes, and yards from bed bugs and our area's most common pests.
 To learn more about our exceptional residential or commercial pest control services, reach out to Dart Pest today!

 How can I prevent bed bugs in the future?

 Utilize the following prevention tips to help keep bed bugs out of your Memphis Metro area property: